-Our Seder led by Rabbi Debi Lewis takes place the TBD night of Passover.
+Our Seder led by Rabbi Debi Lewis takes place the second night of Passover.
 Join the SYVJC for an enjoyable seder full of lively discussion, delicious food catered by the Los Olivos Wine Merchant & Cafe, and enough local wine to make Elijah very happy.
 Watch out for those plagues!

 Enjoy breaking matzah with friends, new and old.
 We’ll read from the Haggadah (the book which tells us the order of prayers, rituals, readings, songs and more) for the Passover seder.

 Come celebrate this holiday of freedom, family, and friends with us!!!
 Membership in SYVJC is not necessary to attend; we welcome all.

 SYVJC provides beautiful Rosh Hoshanah and Yom Kippur services.
 Along with Rabbi Debi Lewis, a cantorial soloist brings a beautiful and soulful complement to our services.

 Services include: Erev Rosh Hoshanah, Rosh Hoshanah, Yom Kippur, Kol Nidre, Taschlich, and Break-Fast.
 Check our events calendar for details.

 The Santa Ynez Valley Interfaith Thanksgiving Service

 Gather with congragants and leaders of other faiths in diversity to pray in unity for our community, our country, and our world.
 Check our events calendar for details.